 In just over a year and a half on the job, Dr. Kim Hunter Reed and her team has laid the groundwork for a bold reimagining of Louisiana’s approach to our education system and workforce development.
 Now, she is set to embark on the challenge of putting her Master Plan into action.
 She is excited and ready to go to work improving her home.

 “I am so appreciative that so many people have welcomed me back home,” said Reed.
 “The state has committed to stable funding.
-We have momentum to the crisis of the day to now think big with opportunities across the state.
-I am proud to be a part of this deep- thinking and aggressive work to allow Louisiana to reach its full potential.”
+We have momentum and have moved from the crisis of the day to now thinking big about opportunities across the state.”